For Teachers: Field Trips & Professional Development Workshops

 FIELD TRIPS & TEACHER WORKSHOPS

-The 2018 Wisconsin Science Festival field trips and teacher workshops are wonderful opportunities to connect elementary, middle and high school classes with the incredible science that is happening across Wisconsin.
+Wisconsin Science Festival field trips and teacher workshops are wonderful opportunities to connect elementary, middle and high school classes with the incredible science that is happening across Wisconsin.

 Discovery Building, UW-Madison Campus

 The renowned Discovery Expo will once again feature dozens of interactive, hands-on exploration stations for K-12 students.
 The activities include past favorites and new ones like augmented reality, the future of bees and pollinators, medical careers and organ exploration!

 Several other UW-Madison campus groups provide unique field trip stops.
 The Science Festival Loop will include sites like the UW Dairy Barn, the D.C.
 Smith Greenhouse and the Geology Museum.

 The Wisconsin Science Festival will include field trip options across the state and activities you can participate in (or host) right in your community.

 What Color Is?
 Data Stored in Stacks of Color

 Perfect for: all ages and all classes! (specifically art, math, science, statistics and computer science classes)

 How do Wisconsinites perceive the color of hope, the color of boredom and the color of their favorite song?
 School and community participants can build their color data stacks online.
 A recorded talk responding to the project will be available to watch after the festival.